 Six of Crows by Leigh Bardugo

 A real street to success story, certain to garner at least some attention, surely Fifth Harbour had been neglected too long to have been revived that easily?
 And one of the most notorious gambling parlours, built from a pile of rotting wood, surely that’s impossible too?
-That is why Kaz Brekker is the optimum choice for any impossible task especially one as impossible as breaking into the Ice Court of all places?
-Should Kaz actually choose to accept the task, will it really be worth it in the end?
-Whatever about that, will Kaz be able to assemble a crazy yet skillful enough crew to undertake such a treacherous journey?
+That’s why Kaz Brekker is the optimum choice for any impossible task, especially one as impossible as breaking into The Ice Court of all places!
+Should Kaz actually choose to accept such an impossible task?
+Or is the question not whether he should except it or not but, will it really be worth it in the end?
+Anyway, whatever about the task itself, will Kaz be able to assemble a crazy yet, skilful enough crew to undertake such a treacherous journey?

-Teen Rating: Leigh’s world has a spot on ratio of realism to a brilliant story.
-If it weren’t for a few small inconsistencies, believe it or not, I feel this book could get even higher out of five, making it possibly the second best book I’ve ever read after The Way of Kings p.2 .
-5/5 14+
+TEEN OVERVIEW: Leigh’s world has a spot on ratio of realism to a brilliant story.
+If it weren’t for a few small inconsistencies, believe it or not, I feel this book could get even higher out of five, making it possibly the third best book I’ve ever read after The Way of Kings or Insignia!